lx8851/gorgias-help/src/02-tab-completion.rst

 Tab Completion
 ===============

-Tab completion inserts quicktexts by typing a tab completion keyword and then hitting the Tab key.
-You can see and example of tab completion in the following video:
+Tab completion inserts quicktexts by typing a `tab completion` keyword and then hitting the Tab key.
+You can see and example of tab completion usage in the following video:

 [video]